TuckerTucker/tkr-portfolio-v2/.context-kit/_ref/portfolio-2/tkr-kanban_case_study.md

 **What I learned from dogfooding:**

-1. **Visual feedback matters** - Even though data is in files, humans need the web UI for quick status checks
+1. **Visual feedback matters** - Even though data is in files, I need the web UI for quick status checks
 2. **AI agents are literal** - Ambiguous field names or optional attributes caused confusion; clarity is essential
 3. **State changes are frequent** - Optimizing for card movement was the right choice
 4. **Context is everything** - MCP's automatic context made agent interactions dramatically smoother